JH-Byun/jh-byun.github.io/study/_posts/temp-shybrid-system-1.md

 ---
 layout: single
-title: "Lyapunov-based stability analysis of the autonomous hybrid systems"
+title: "Lyapunov-based stability and robustness analysis of the autonomous hybrid systems"
 header:
   image:
 use_math: true